wazo-pbx/xivo-blog/content/articles/sprint-review-1601.md

 **Web account ACLs**: The permission system used for web service accounts has been replaced by Access Control Lists (ACL).
 ACLs are a part of our ongoing work on our new permission system.
 This system improves security in XiVO for various subsystems, such as communication between services.
-In the long term, ACLs will also permit users to access various xivo subsystems in a restricted mode, giving them the possibility of customizing different features without impacting other parts of the system.
+In the long term, ACLs will also permit users to access parts of in a restricted mode, giving them the possibility of customizing different features without impacting other parts of the system.

 **CTI protocol version**: The CTI protocol has been upgraded to 2.0.
 XiVO Clients will issue a warning when connecting